jhgarner/Xest-Window-Manager/xest-site/userguide.rst

 The inverse of the above Action.

-MakeSpecial
+MakeEmpty
+^^^^^^^^^

+If a Many Tiler is the direct child of the Input Controller, this will create a new child for that Many Tiler and will place the Input Controller inside of it.
+If the Many Tiler has the full modifier set, this could be seen as creating a new workspace.

+MoveToFront
 ^^^^^^^^^^^

-Performs some special action depending on whatever comes after the Input Controller.
-On a Floating Tiler, it makes the currently focused Tiler the background.
-On a Horizontal Tiler, it adds a new, empty child.
+If a Many Tiler is the direct child of the Input Controller, this will move whatever the currently focused child is to the "front" of the Tiler.
+What the front means depends on the style and modifiers of the Tiler.

+ChangeToHorizontal
+^^^^^^^^^^^^^^^^^^

+If a Many Tiler is the direct child of the Input Controller, this will change to the horizontal style.

+ChangeToFloating
+^^^^^^^^^^^^^^^^

+If a Many Tiler is the direct child of the Input Controller, this will change to the floating style.

+ChangeToTwoCols
+^^^^^^^^^^^^^^^

+If a Many Tiler is the direct child of the Input Controller, this will change to the twoCols style.

+setRotate
+^^^^^^^^^

+If a Many Tiler is the direct child of the Input Controller, this will change to the rotate modifier.

+setFull
+^^^^^^^^^

+If a Many Tiler is the direct child of the Input Controller, this will change to the full screen modifier.

+setNoMod
+^^^^^^^^^

+If a Many Tiler is the direct child of the Input Controller, this will remove whatever the current modifier is.

 ChangeNamed (n: Text)
 ^^^^^^^^^^^^^^^^^^^^^

 Change to a different child.
-Currently, this is only supported for Horizontal and Floating and the only valid names are numbers.
+Currently, the only valid names are numbers.

-Move (d: Bool)
+Move (d: Direction)
 ^^^^^^^^^^^^^^

-Changes children either forwards or backwards depending on the Boolean value passed to it.
-Only used by Horizontal and Floating.
+Changes children either forwards or backwards depending on the value passed to it.

 KillActive
 ^^^^^^^^^^